top of page

 SUBMERSIBLE PRESSURE GAUGES

-Analog SPGs are based on the same principle as the Bourbon Tube Gauge
+Analog SPGs are based on the same principle as the Bourbon Tube Gauge.

-Electronic SPGs use a pressure transducer like those found in computers/ electronic depth gauges.
+Electronic SPGs use a pressure transducer like those in computers/ electronic depth gauges.
 These work by varying an electrical current depending on the pressure exerted on it

 SPGs may be integrated with dive computers.
-Some designs have a transducer on the first stage that transmits to a wrist worn computer, eliminating the SPG hose
+Some designs have a transducer on the first stage that transmits to a wrist-worn computer, eliminating the SPG hose.

 COMPASSES